 A selection of fan-made covers for the fabled ARTPOP: Act II.

 What songs could have made the ARTPOP: Act II tracklist?

 - 'Brooklyn Nights': Co-written by the team of DJ White Shadow, Nick Monson and Dino Zisis that made 'Applause' happen, 'Brooklyn Nights' is a nostalgic ode the love of Gaga's life, most likely Lüc Carl.
 'Brooklyn Nights' was a contender for the original ARTPOP album until late in the game, with Gaga teasing it in September of 2013 via a Twitter post and rumours swirling that the track was competing with 'Mary Jane Holland' for a place on the album.
-In October, when asked why the song didn't make the cut, Gaga replied, "I wanted to spend more time on it.
+Legal documents that leaked in 2020 show that the song was still scheduled to be on the album in early October.
+Later that month, when asked why the song didn't make the cut, Gaga replied, "I wanted to spend more time on it.
 It will come out [via] the app sometime during the album cycle".
 While we were eventually left high and dry with the app, which had no exclusive songs on it, the song was leaked in early 2014.